lornevgreen/CloudCore-Standards/README.md

 **Logs**: The Logs folder holds text records of all activity in the CloudCore.

+### CloudCoin Lifecycle

+Here is a list of the common CloudCoin features and how they move CloudCoins:

+**Import CloudCoins**: This feature will import and clean a CloudCoin.
+It may come from a file, a JSON text, or the "Import" folder.
+Some programs will import any type of CloudCoin, where others may import only .stack files.
+A copy of the input file is kept in the "Suspect" folder, and the imported file is placed in the "Detected" folder.
+Some programs may automatically begin the Detection process.

+**Detection CloudCoins**: Also known as Authenticating CloudCoins.
+This will take coins from either the "Suspect" folder, or from a JSON text.
+The program will authenticate the CloudCoins with the RAIDA nodes, update its results, then place it in the "Detected" folder.
+Some programs may automatically begin the Grading process.

+**Grading CloudCoins**: Also known as Sorting CloudCoins.
+This will take coins from the "Detected" folder, and move them into a new folder depending on its results.
+The possible folders are "Bank", "Fracked", "Counterfeit", "Lost".
+The rules are explained in the folder descriptions.

+**Exporting CloudCoins**: Also known as Withdrawing CloudCoins.
+This will take coins from the "Bank" folder and withdraw them in a variety of formats: .stack files, .jpg images, .csv files, or JSON text.
+A copy of these files may be placed in the "Export" folder.

 ### Deprecated Folders

 These folders were in use in older programs, namely Founders 1.0: